ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 6.5.1.
 ''''''
 The state will be responsible for providing a universal minimum income to each citizen.
-Except for those citizens who receive a salary from the private sector or a guaranteed basic salary (Article 7) as is the case of those who work for the State.
+Except for those citizens who receive a salary from the private sector, public sector or a guaranteed basic salary (Article 7).

 *Definition:*